 Though the book is directed primarily at legal theorists, two chapters detail the practical application of Zipursky and Golberg’s approach to applying to contemporary issues such as pharmaceutical litigation and internet libel.

 The book is the evolution of themes Zipursky first introduced in a Vanderbilt Law Review article he published in 1998.
-Fordham Law Dean Matthew Diller lauded Recognizing Wrongs, calling it a “major statement from two of the most-cited tort scholars in the country.”
+Fordham Law Dean Matthew Diller lauded Recognizing Wrongs, calling it a “major statement from the two most-cited tort scholars in the country.”

 To counter those who would argue that tort law is “small potatoes” compared to areas of law like international human rights, the authors suggest that tort law outlines, at a foundational level, the responsibilities citizens have to one another.
 Those responsibilities, in turn, form part of the underpinnings of democracy.
 Zipursky and Goldberg write, “We do think that having a law of torts, at least in a modern liberal democracy, is critical to having a just legal and political system.”